 There are plenty of day trips from Dubrovnik for you to choose from – should you ever get bored of the city.
-Not that that’s especially likely – let’s face it! – but if you’re there of an extended period of time, you may like to consider some of the options below for a change of scene.
+Not that that’s especially likely – let’s face it! – but if you’re there for an extended period of time, you may like to consider some of the options below for a change of scene.

 In fact, you’ll find that you’re lucky to have a number of day trip options to choose from – such as trips to nearby islands including Lokrum and the Elafiti islands as well as those a little further afield, and to other towns along the coastline.